ihmeuw/vivarium/docs/source/concepts/lookup.rst

 Along with data about these variables, A lookup table is instantiated with the corresponding column names which are used to query an internal population view when the table itself is called.
-This means the lookup table only needs to be called with a population index.
-It gathers the population information it needs itself.
+This means the lookup table only needs to be called with a population index -- it gathers the population information it needs itself.
 It also means the data must be available in the :term:`population state table <State Table>` with the same column name.

 This is difficult to describe textually and may be easier understood with numbers.
 In the table below is an example of (unrealistic) data that could be used to create a lookup table for a quantity of interest about a population, in this case, Body Mass Index (BMI).
+We may find ourselves in a situation where we want to know the BMI of a simulant in order to make a treatment decision.
+If we construct a lookup table with these data, we can cleanly get the information we want and go on implementing our treatment.
 When called, the lookup table will return values of BMI for the simulants defined by the population index.
-See the example below.

 ======  =========  =======  ======
 Key         Parameter       Value